Vyral/base-template/_posts/2018-06-25-all-real-estate-agents-are-the-same-right.md

 {% include pullquote.html %}

 When you call a real estate agent, should you expect them all to do the same thing?
 No. Should you expect them to charge the same thing?
-No. Should you be wary if an agent says their commission without ever looking at you home?
+No. Should you be wary if an agent says their commission without ever looking at your home?
 Yes.
 If they never looked at your home, they do not know what they are marketing.

 So if you are serious about selling your home, give me a call.
-I will not rake you over the coals, but I will instead provide you a quality service at a reasonable price.
+I will not rake you over the coals, but I will instead provide you with quality service at a reasonable price.
 I look forward to speaking with you soon about how I can help you net the most money for your property.

 &nbsp;